vyster/StockRegress_1/README.md

 # StockRegress_1
-Data Analysis and Machine Learning Techniques to Predict Stock Prices Using Regression Method
+Data Analysis and Machine Learning Techniques to Predict Stock Prices Using Regression Techniques

 - Creating and Comparing it with various Techniques.